 Paw-Paw is free.

-Native macOS, reacts to every keystroke.
+Native macOS, reacting as you type and click in most apps after you grant Accessibility access.
 No paywalls, no accounts, no ads.
 Just a small animal who believes in you.